js-black-belt/angular-ticker/README.md

 Task invocation policy is determined per task.

-* If the task is configured as `Blocking`, the `TimingSrv` will wait for the invocation to complete before resetting the interval<br> (interval is calculated from the moment the invocation is complete).
+* If the task is configured as `Blocking`, the `TimingSrv` will wait for the invocation to complete before resetting the interval (interval is calculated from the moment the invocation is complete).

-* If the task is configured as `Non-Blocking`, the `TimingSrv` will not wait for the invocation to complete<br>
-(interval is calculated from the moment the invocation is started). <br>
+* If the task is configured as `Non-Blocking`, the `TimingSrv` will not wait for the invocation to complete (interval is calculated from the moment the invocation is started). <br>
 *Note, that in this scenario the next invocation might be invoked before the previous one has completed.*